SabineWren/Quiver/README.md

 # Installation
 1. [Download](https://github.com/SabineWren/Quiver/releases) latest version
 2. Extract the Zip file
-3. Remove the `-main` from the directory name
+3. Change the folder name to `Quiver`
-4. Move directory into `<WoW install>/Interface/AddOns/`
+4. Move folder into `<WoW install>/Interface/AddOns/`
 5. Restart WoW.

 # Possible Future Features
+I don't plan to implement any of these at the moment, but they're ideas for where Quiver could go.

-### Pet Pamper
+### Ammo Counter
-Roid can't do everything for pets.
-Amarra made a pet utils addon with features like auto-find food when feeding pet.
-This might be a deep rabbit hole.
+Not sure where to scope this, as other addons can track ammo stored on bank alts.
+Perhaps an overlay warning when currently equipped ammo runs low in inventory.

+### Hunter's Mark Timer
+Maybe something like the Tranq UI for keeping track of which hunters mark each target, and the remaining time.

 ### Macro Replacements
 Every hunter needs aspect and trap macros.
 Mine are copy-pasted Roid macros, but HSK implements its own version of aspect overrides.

-### Low Ammo Warning

-### Hunter's Mark Timer
+### Pet Pamper
+It's a deep rabbit hole to go down, and other addons exist for pet management.

 ## Contributing
-Open an issue or PM me on Discord:
-- Code
-- Translations
-- Bug reports

 ### Localization
-Quiver looks up spells by name, which change with client locale.
-I use Wowhead to find the spell names for each locale.
-Theoretically, Quiver should work with a `/Locale` file matching your client, but the translations aren't complete.
+Quiver localizes all text, so theoretically it supports translations, but I don't know where to download a non-English client.

 ### Custom Events
 Files in `/Events` hook into game functions.
 Use these events if possible instead of declaring your own hooks.